sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 [cpp]: https://cppreference.com/

 Each language, along with its associated runtimes and ecosystems, had a specific target problem.
-And over the years i started to figure out what tool is best suited to the current problem.
+And over the years i started to figure out which tool is best suited for the current problem.

 This skill also evolved into the intuition of what skill should i master in order to properly solve a problem.